docarray/docarray/docs/user_guide/representing/array.md

 In Machine Learning though we often need to work with an *array* of documents, an *array* of datapoints.

-This section introducew the concept of `AnyDocArray` LINK which is an (abstract) collection of `BaseDoc`.
+This section introduce the concept of `AnyDocArray` LINK which is an (abstract) collection of `BaseDoc`.
 This library
 name: `DocArray` is actually derive from this concept, and it stands for `DocumentArray`.